sebawita/tour-of-heroes-migration/migration.md

 Now you should be able to slide with your finger from the left of the screen, which will show the SideDrawer.
 When you tap on any of the buttons, it should close the drawer and navigate to that page.

-> TODO: add a demo GIF

-> ......
-TO BE USED LATER ......
-TO BE USED LATER ......
-TO BE USED LATER ......
-TO BE USED LATER

 # Shared Navigation

 ## Split Routes

 In this state the routes are split into two separate configurations.
 Which allows you to work with different navigation **routes** for web and mobile.

 This is why when you run a NativeScript project now, it will start by showing the **HomeComponent**.